cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 set of signing commitments for all participants in the participant list.
 Each participant MUST validate the inputs before processing the Coordinator's request.
-In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
+In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializePrimeOrderElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
 Moreover, each participant MUST ensure that their identifier as well as their commitment as from the first round appears in commitment_list.
 Applications which require that participants not process arbitrary